 Are Arts First courses more time consuming to teach?

 Not necessarily.
 These are smaller classes, but with larger expectations for feedback from instructors.
 Expect to lecture less (so you’ll save prep time there) and instead focus on creating hands-on in-class activities that have students practicing communication skills and engaging actively with the material.
 Most instructors report that Arts First classes take about the same amount of time as a typical class, but the work is different.
-Take a look at signature assignments and sample syllabi.
+Take a look at some sample syllabi and assignments.
 Those examples hopefully provide a sense of how others are doing it.